 Let’s call her Mrs. Jones (not too original, I know LoL).

-We’d already spoken by phone the previous week, when she called to ask for more information about my portrait photography services.
+We’d already spoken by phone the previous week, when she called to ask for more information about having her family and kids photographed.

 Of course, you already know what her first question was, right?

 How much do you charge for family portraits?